-7 Summary and Conclusions
+6 Summary and Conclusions

 In this paper, we construct a state-dependent pricing model with idiosyncratic productivity variation.
 With only small menu costs, two parameterizations of the model are capable of matching many of the facts that have recently been uncovered concerning firms' pricing behavior.
 In particular, not only do they match the distribution of price changes, they also match the moderate degree of stickiness, measured by average price duration.
 Further, the dispersion in productivity across firms needed by the models to account for the size and dispersion of price changes in the data does not seem overly large when looked at through the lens of the plant productivity literature.
 Also, the aggregate hazard functions generated by the benchmark models are rather flat, which is consistent with the data.
 This result occurs despite the fact that conditional on productivity, all hazards are upward sloping, a feature that appears to be consistent with micro-hazard data from the Japanese CPI and U.S. scanner data.
 We are able to trace out the way that aggregation works in our model and show that flat hazards are a feature of the dispersion and persistence of idiosyncratic productivity shocks.
-Additionally, all of our seven-state models are consistent with the feature that the size of prices changes and the time since the last price change are uncorrelated.
+Additionally, our models are consistent with the size of prices changes and the time since the last price change being uncorrelated.

 Despite the relatively high degree of steady-state price flexibility in our model, there is moderate nonneutrality of monetary disturbances in the less flexible benchmark and significant nonneutrality in the more flexible benchmark.
-There is also substantial persistence in response to shocks, despite the lack of any internal propagation mechanisms, such as kinked demand, intermediate inputs, variable utilization, or habit persistence.
+There is also substantial persistence in response to shocks.
 From our pricing decompositions, it is clear that state-dependence plays an important role in the way monetary shocks propagate in the model.
 Our analysis also reinforces Cabellero and Engel's (2007) suggestion that steady-state stickiness and dynamic persistence are not as closely related in state-dependent models as is time-dependent models.
-Finally,we show that a three-state model may be sufficient for analyzing many of the interesting questions explored by our benchmark model.
-This is an important finding because the benchmark model is extremely large and computationally intensive to solve.
+As well, we confirm the analysis in Karadi and Reiff (2014), who indicate that "without direct information on the menu costs or the distribution of idiosyncratic shocks, the unconditional cross-sectional price change distribution does not identify the extent of money non-neutrality."